PhalconEye/documentation/en/reference/developer/acl.rst

     }

 After defining required actions and values you can set their values in admin panel via `Access Rights`_ system.
-All changes made to models triggers automatically in development mode.
+Note: In development mode PhalconEye will automatically pick up all changes made to models.

 .. _`Access Rights`: ../user/access.html